 Test Studio allows you to apply different configurations for the user session on the execution machines.
 That way you can make sure the machine is available and ready to execute UI tests.

 Using this functionality could be a security risk since it will prevent the machine from locking when expected by your security policy.
-Please consider if leaving the test machine unlocked for prolonged periods is acceptable for your organization before using the feature (especially when using Test Studio on your local physical machine).
+Consider if leaving the test machine unlocked for prolonged periods is acceptable for your organization before using the feature (especially when using Test Studio on your local physical machine).

 When the 'Reconnect to Console on Disconnect' feature is enabled, you have the option to change the Console session resolution - you can choose the desired resolution from the dropdown menu.
 This option is useful when tests are executed on remote machine and successful test run depends on particular screen resolution.
-When set through the Test Studio Runner, you can ensure the automated tests will be executed on the specified resolution.
+When set through the Test Studio Runner, you can ensure the automated tests are executed on the specified resolution.